deepgram-starters/project-template/Starter-01/README.md

 <!--
 Edit Framework and/or Language into the title for e.g.
-- Deepgram React Web App Demo
+- Deepgram React Web App Starter
-- Deepgram PHP Websockets Demo
+- Deepgram PHP Websockets Starter
-- Deepgram Node Command-line Demo
+- Deepgram Node Command-line Starter
 -->

-# Deepgram [Language] [Type] Demo
+# Deepgram [Language] [Type] Starter

 <!-- Write an intro for this project -->